flatironinstitute/bayes-kit/README.md

     * [TensorFlow Probability](https://www.tensorflow.org/probability).

 *Bayesian inference* involves conditioning on data and averaging over uncertainty.
-Specifically, `bayes-infer` can compute
+Specifically, `bayes-kit` can compute
     * parameter estimates,
     * posterior predictions for new observations, and
     * event probability forecasts, all with Bayesian uncertainty quantification.

 *Black-box* algorithms are agnostic to model structure.
-Algorithms in `bayes-infer` may require only log densities, whereas the high-performance algorithms further require gradients of the log density function.
+Algorithms in `bayes-kit` may require only log densities, whereas the high-performance algorithms further require gradients of the log density function.